Azure/azure-iot-arduino/README.md

 -   [Arduino IDE 1.6.8](https://www.arduino.cc/en/Main/Software)
 -   Install the `AzureIoTHub` library via the Arduino IDE Library Manager

+# Simple Sample Instructions

 ## MKR1000 or Zero + Wifi101
-1. Open the AzureIoTHub SAMD sample from the Arduino IDE File->Examples menu.
+1. Open the `simplesample_http` example from the Arduino IDE File->Examples->AzureIoTHub menu.
+2. Install the `RTCZero` library from the Arduino IDE Library Manager.
+3. Install the `NTPClient` library from the Arduino IDE Library Manager.
-2. Update Wifi SSID/Password in simplesample_http.ino
+4. Update Wifi SSID/Password in simplesample_http.ino
     * Ensure you are using a wifi network that does not require additional manual steps after connection, such as opening a web browser.
-3. Update IoT Hub Connection string in simplesample_http.c
+5. Update IoT Hub Connection string in simplesample_http.c

 ## ESP8266
 ##### Sparkfun Thing, Adafruit Feather Huzzah, or generic ESP8266 board